hungptit/ioutils/README.md

 * Very fast file read algorithms.

 * Very fast file traversal algorithms.

 * A small set of high performance file related functions and classes.

 * The mfind command line utility is faster than both [find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd) commands.
 Our performance benchmark shows that mfind is consistently 2x faster than [GNU find](https://www.gnu.org/software/findutils/) in most tests and 20%-100% faster than [fd](https://github.com/sharkdp/fd).

-* The mlocate command is at least 80% faster than that of GNU locate command.
+* The mlocate command is 15x faster than that of [GNU locate](https://www.gnu.org/software/findutils/) command.

-# What is the different between mfind and find and/or fd?
+## What is the different between ioutils and other similar open source projects such as [GNU findutils](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd)?##

-ioutils is written as a library and mfind is its command line utility.
-This library is built using generic programming concepts and this approach helps to
+* ioutils is written as a library so we can easily reuse it in other projects.

-* Create a flexible and reusable algorithms without sacrificing the performance.
+* Core algorithms are created using policy-based design so we can have flexible and reusable algorithms without sacrificing the performance i.e all classes are generated at the compile time.

-* Reduce the number of test cases from O(MN) to O(M + N), where M is the number of algorithms and N is the number of policies or behaviors.
+* Can reduce the number of test cases from O(MN) to O(M + N), where M is the number of algorithms and N is the number of policies or behaviors.

-* One side effect of heavily template code is the binary size of [mfind](https://github.com/hungptit/ioutils/blob/master/command/mfind.cpp) is significantly larger than that of [find](https://www.gnu.org/software/findutils/) or [fd](https://github.com/sharkdp/fd).

-Below are key factors that make mfind very fast:

-1. Uses a very fast file traversal algorithms.
-It is consistently 2x faster than grep in all of our performance benchmark in both Linux and MacOS.

-2. Use an optimized regular expression engine i.e [hyperscan](https://github.com/intel/hyperscan "hyperscan") and blazing fast text matching algorithms.

-3. Core algorithms are written in modern C++.
-Final algorithms code are generated at compile time using specified algorithms and policies and this helps [mfind](https://github.com/hungptit/ioutils/blob/master/command/mfind.cpp) to fully take advantage of the modern C++ compiler and architecture.

 # Usage #

+## Precompiled binaries ##

+**All precompiled binaries for Linux and MacOS can be downloaded from** [**this github repostory**](https://github.com/hungptit/tools).

 ## Search for all files in given folders ##